 To qualify under the unserved criterion, an applicant must show that at the time the appointment is made, none of the premises in the proposed area of appointment is served by the existing appointee.

 Independent Water Networks is applying for a variation based on the unserved criterion.
-United Utilities has provided a letter, dated 2 October 2023, confirming that, in its view, the Site is unserved.
-Satellite images show no pre-existing buildings or infrastructure.
-The Site is brownfield.
+United Utilities has provided a letter, dated 9 January 2024, confirming that, in its view, the Site is unserved.